michagrandel/maya-usersetup/README.md

 ## Installation

-Copy the python scripts into your Maya Script directory.
+Copy the scripts into your Maya Script directory.
 After that, restart Maya.

 To find your maya script directory, open up the Script Editor in Maya and run the following MEL-command:
 ```internalVar -usd;```